tea-lover-418/safe-travels/README.md

 Create a `.env` in `apps/web` based on the `.env.example`.

+- localhost:3000 will run apps/web
+- localhost:3001 will run apps/docs

 ### Web

 `npm i` & `npm run dev` should take care of everything.